-Our audit was conducted for the purpose of forming an opinion on the financial statements as a whole.
-The FY 2015 Performance and Accountability Report contains other information including the cover, table of contents, Message from the Chairman, Chapter 2 (Program Performance), Message from the Chief Financial Officer, the Inspector General's letter transmitting the Independent Auditors' Report, management's response to the audit report, and Chapter 4 (Other Information).
-This information is presented for purposes of additional analysis and is not a required part of the financial statements or RSI.
-This other information has not been subjected to the auditing procedures applied in the audit of the financial statements, and accordingly, we do not express an opinion or provide any assurance on it.
+The fiscal year 2016 NRC Performance and Accountability Report contains other information including the cover, table of contents, Message from the Chairman, Chapter 2 (Program Performance), Message from the Chief Financial Officer, the Inspector General's letter transmitting the Independent Auditors' Report, management's response to the audit report, and Chapter 4 (Other Information).
+In addition, management has included references to information on websites or other data outside of the Performance and Accountability Report.
+This other information is presented for purposes of additional analysis and is not a required part of the financial statements or RSI.
+This other information has not been subjected to the auditing procedures applied in the audits of the financial statements, and accordingly, we do not express an opinion or provide any assurance on it.